UWPCE-PythonCert/ProgrammingInPython/_sources/modules/NamingThings.rst.txt

 While widely used in some circles, it is generally considered bad style in the Python community -- so:

- **Do not use Hungarian Notation**
+.. centered:: **Do Not Use Hungarian Notation**

 More About Naming Things
 ------------------------

 Here's a nice talk about naming:

-`Jack Diederich: Name things Once <https://www.youtube.com/watch?v=hZ7hgYKKnF0>`_
+`Jack Diederich: Name Things Once <https://www.youtube.com/watch?v=hZ7hgYKKnF0>`_

 One note about that talk -- Jack is mostly encouraging people to not use names that are too long and unnecessarily specific.
-However, with beginners, it's often tempting to use names that are too *short* and *non-specific*, like "x" and "item" -- so you need to strike a balance.
+However, with beginners, it's often tempting to use names that are too *short* and *non-specific*, like "x" and "item" -- so you need to strike a balance, but absolutely:

+.. centered:: **Use Meaningful Names**